leonardoladalardo/Workshop-Data-Science-Data-Mining/README.md

 #  An Introduction to Data Science and Data Mining Tools for Economists
-Here you will find all the material used to the Workshop of Data Science &amp; Data Mining for Economists

                                     ######## Workshop: NEREUS - USP ########
 These two files contains a basic introduction to Data Mining and Data Visualization focusing on applications for Economists,